ashkar99/black_jack/README.md

 ## How to Play Blackjack

-This guide explains the rules of Blackjack and how to play it, with variations in win conditions depending on the chosen strategy.
+This guide explains the rules of Blackjack and how to play it.
+Win conditions vary depending on the strategy chosen.

 ### Objective

 Get as close to 21 points as possible without going over (busting).
-Your goal is to have a higher total than the dealer without exceeding 21.
+You aim to have a higher total than the dealer without exceeding 21.

 ### Card Values